ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Assign "Pointer reset" to Touchpad South, "Gamepad A" to Trigger, also other keys to suit the game.
 Adjust the motion pointer speed to around 8~12 in app for the game.

-With either config, if the game or emulator is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.
+With either config, if the game or emulator is run as admin, this app also needs to be run as admin.

 <br>